 It’s short for “parti pris,” French for “to make a decision.”
-For architects, Parti is the big idea or inspiration behind the design of the project.
+For designers, Parti refers to the big idea or inspiration behind the design of the project.

-When an architect asks for your program, he/she is asking for your wish list or your design design brief.
-Vernacular
+When your designer asks for the program, he/she is asking for your wish list or your design brief.

-Vernacular architecture is about designing homes based on the local climate, needs, and availability of material and skills.
+Vernacular design is about designing homes based on the local climate, needs, and availability of material and skills.
 It’s a regional housing design.

-A perfect example would be the Queenslander of north to east Australia.
+A perfect example would be the Queenslander in northern to eastern Australia.
 The lightweight building materials have low thermal mass, thus the house cools faster under the region’s warm, sub-tropical climate.
 Its large wraparound verandah provides a spacious outdoor space that’s protected from the elements.

-Primary responsibility is deciding the use and occupancy, and approving the architectural plans of the building.
+Primary responsibility is deciding the use and occupancy and approving the design.

-Primary responsibility is ensuring that the architectural plan of the building is appropriate for the intended use and the overall building is aesthetically pleasing.
+Primary responsibility is ensuring that the planning documents of the building is appropriate for the intended use and the overall building is aesthetically pleasing.

 Primary responsibility is ensuring the safety and serviceability of the structure, i.e, designing the building to carry the loads safely and structural integrity.